disorderedmaterials/dissolve/web/content/docs/developers/architecture.md

 #### 2. Load Input File

 Following module registration the main input file is then loaded.
 This file contains a complete description of the contents (species and configurations) of the system, its forcefield, and any processing layers to construct and run.
 This initialises and creates the necessary structures within both [`CoreData`](https://github.com/projectdissolve/dissolve/tree/develop/src/classes/coredata.h) and [`Dissolve`](https://github.com/projectdissolve/dissolve/tree/develop/src/main/dissolve.h).
-The input file is free-format and keyword-based, and is [detailed elsewhere](../../userguide/inputfile/).
+The input file is free-format and keyword-based, and is [detailed elsewhere]({{< ref "inputfile" >}})).
 While syntax checking of the input file is obviously performed while reading, further checking of the relationship between defined objects within the simulation is performed later on.

 #### 3. Load Restart File